Vexilla/app/README.md

+# Warning: Repo Archived

+**This repo is archived.
+The functionality and newest versions of this SDK will be located in the main monorepo: https://github.com/vexilla/vexilla/apps/app**

 # Vexilla Config UI

 If you want to clone the project into a different folder than `app` make sure to specify the destination in your clone command: